What is the REACH study?

 What exactly is the dapivirine vaginal ring?

 The dapivirine ring is the first biomedical HIV prevention product designed specifically for women.
-The ring is made of a flexible silicone material containing 25mg of the ARV drug dapivirine, about 4 mg of which is released into the vagina when used continuously for 28 days with low absorption elsewhere in the body.
+The ring is made of a flexible silicone material containing 25mg of the ARV drug dapivirine, about 4mg of which is released into the vagina when used continuously for about one month with low absorption elsewhere in the body.
 Women can insert and replace the ring themselves each month.
-IPM, the ring’s developer, is seeking its regulatory approval in several African countries as well as in the United States.
+IPM, the ring’s developer, is seeking its regulatory approval in several African countries.

 What is the regulatory status of the ring?